Mississippi Valley State University: Academics

-MVSU offers an honors program to better cater to high-achieving undergraduate students on campus.
+MVSU offers an honors program for high-achieving undergraduate students on campus.

 MVSU was accredited in 1968 by the Southern Association of Colleges and Schools Commission on Colleges to award bachelor's and master's degrees.

-Student activities
+Student life

-Activities include theater, orchestra, and band.
+Extracurricular programs include theater, special interest groups, orchestra, fraternities, sororities, and band.
 Students may work on the Delvian (yearbook) or the Delta Devil Gazette (student-run newspaper).
 Leadership opportunities are found in the Student Government Association (SGA) or other organizations such as English Club, Future Teachers of America, and Trades and Industries Club.